BitcoinDesign/Guide/guide/case-studies/payjoin.md

 Payjoin transactions can be a powerful tool that can provide privacy, fee-savings and UTXO consolidation benefits to users.
 They also present challenges and trade-offs due to their synchronous, multi-party nature.

-<p class="h3">Payjoin transactions break some of the chain analysis [heuristics](https://github.com/bitcoin/bips/blob/master/bip-0078.mediawiki#motivation) during the course of making a payment.
-However, real time coordination between the sender & receiver mediated through an endpoint is required to construct them.</p>
+### Payjoin transactions break some of the chain analysis [heuristics](https://github.com/bitcoin/bips/blob/master/bip-0078.mediawiki#motivation) during the course of making a payment.
+However, real time coordination between the sender & receiver mediated through an endpoint is required to construct them.

 The case study: